 Ah, powerlifting.
 How do I love thee?
 Let me count the ways.

-Ask any meathead or gym bro what they think of the so-called ‘Big 3’ lifts (squat, bench press, deadlift) and you’ll probably see half of them get all misty-eyed like they’re thinking about the day their first child was born.
+Ask any meathead or gym bro what they think of the so-called ‘Big 3’ lifts (squat, bench press, deadlift), and you’ll probably see half of them get all misty-eyed like they’re thinking about the day their first child was born.
 The other half will probably look more like they’re having a PTSD flashback.
 Such is the nature of heavy lifting.
 It’s a marmite sport – some love it, some hate it.
-I love it for a number of reasons but one of the main ones is that it’s so black and white.
-On competition day, either you lift the heavy thing or you don’t lift the heavy thing and it’s nobody’s fault but yours.
+I love it for some reasons, but one of the main ones is that it’s so black and white.
+On competition day, either you lift the heavy thing, or you don’t lift the heavy thing, and it’s nobody’s fault but yours.
 That’s refreshing.

 Regardless of what you may think about it, the fact remains that the squat/bench/deadlift combo is widely accepted as a classic test of absolute strength (I am a powerlifter so of course, I am heavily biased).
-The contents of this article are described in terms of my sport but the guiding principles are applicable to all sports.
+The contents of this article are described in terms of my sport, but the guiding principles apply to all sports.

-For those who don’t already know, the sport of powerlifting involves 3 lifts, the squat, bench press and deadlift, performed in that order.
-The premise of the sport is pretty straightforward: you get three attempts at each lift and the aim is to successfully lift as much weight as possible.
-The person who has lifted the most weight from their combined 3 best lifts (i.e – best squat + best bench press + best deadlift = total) is the winner.
+For those who don’t already know, the sport of powerlifting involves three lifts, the squat, bench press and deadlift, performed in that order.
+The premise of the sport is pretty straightforward: you get three attempts at each lift, and the aim is to successfully lift as much weight as possible.
+The person who has lifted the most weight from their combined three best lifts (i.e. – best squat + best bench press + best deadlift = total) is the winner.
 Simple.

 Except it isn’t simple.
 The truth is that powerlifting (and every other sport I can think of) is about intelligent application of training over time to maximise potential, followed by optimisation in the lead up to contest day to enable the best possible performance.
 But how can we know we’re doing the right things to get us where we want to be?